gllrdmaxime/Matrix_Display_Qt/README.md

 # Matrix Display Application

 This project is a Qt 6 application developed in C++ that simulates a fixed-grid LED matrix.
 It can render text with optional scrolling or display a digital clock.
-The project is built using CMake and includes Doxygen-ready comments for generating API documentation.
+The project is built using CMake and includes Doxygen-ready comments for generating the documentation.

 ## Features